martymcmodding/guides.martysmods.com/docs/shaders/immerse/02mxao.md

 ![MXAOHeader](https://assets.martysmods.com/headers/mxaoheader.webp)

-iMMERSE: MXAO is Marty’s latest take on ambient occlusion, built using GTAO and Irradiance Bitfields for accurate and realistic occlusion-based shading.
-It’s designed to give you great performance and high-quality visuals without overcomplicating things.
+iMMERSE: MXAO is Marty's latest take on ambient occlusion, built using GTAO and Irradiance Bitfields for accurate and realistic occlusion-based shading.
+It's designed to give you great performance and high-quality visuals without overcomplicating things.

 ---